ChefMooon/colourful-clocks/README.md

 A must-have for any adventurer with a keen sense of style, this handheld clock doubles as the power source for Grandfather Clocks.
 Can be placed in any Bornholm Dial.

+**Types:** Iron, Copper, Gold, Diamond, Netherite

 ![Iron Pocket Watch Recipe](https://i.imgur.com/PHnvMoE.png)

 ****

-## Bornholm Granfather Clock
+## Bornholm Grandfather Clock
 Clocks come in 3 parts: Base, Trunk, and Dial.
 A clock will only function if all 3 pieces are placed together.
 The Hour hand will be at the top (12) at noon and midnight.
 This version is styled after Danish Bornholm clocks.

 **Details**
-- Each Pendelum has a different swing speed, Iron the fastest, Netherite the slowest.
+- Each Pendulum has a different swing speed, Iron the fastest, Netherite the slowest.
 - Glass types are changed using Stained Glass Panes.
 Wood can also be used on doors to remove the glass.

 ### Customization Options